 A crucial part of repairing these flaws is to adjust the tests to suit the next build so that it tests for remaining defects.
 Alerts from the system ensure testers write new tests promptly.
 System notifications to developers and testers quicken passing marks for software builds, setting the business on a fast track to distribution.

-An Umbrella of Tests in the Test Stage
+An Umbrella of DevOps Tests

 After all that you have done to increase quality up to this point, don’t short the business by rushing through this stage with a limited approach to testing.
 It’s better to blend an array of tests and categories and deploy with confidence than to get nowhere fast.